-More importantly he proved that listening to a politician speak about politics doesn’t have to be so painful and boring.
+More importantly, he proved that listening to a politician speak about politics doesn’t have to be so boring.

 I really hope you enjoyed this post.
 If you did, please feel free to share it through your preferred social media channels below and subscribe to our mailing list so you won’t miss any future posts.